xavierchia/xavierchia.github.io/about.md

 Mantras

+- "You need to start living like the person you want to be."
+- "If more information was the answer, then we'd all be billionaires with perfect abs." - Derek Sivers
+- "Instead of wondering when your next vacation is, maybe you should set up a life you don't need to escape from." - Seth Godin
 - "Do good things and talk about it."
 - "Take the risks and you’ll get the payoffs.
 Learn from your mistakes until you succeed.
 It’s that simple." - Bobby Flay
 - "Almost no one is evil.
 Almost everything is broken."